 - oil for deep frying

-- blue cheese dressing for serving, optional
+- 1 cup blue cheese dressing , as a dip for the strips

-- Place pig ears in a large pot and add the garlic cloves, thyme, and peppercorns.
+- Place pig ears in a large pot and add the 2 whole garlic cloves, 1 teaspoon dried thyme, and 1 teaspoon black peppercorns.
 Fill pot with water until it just covers all the ears.
 Bring to a boil, then reduce heat to a simmer.
 Cover pot with a lid and simmer until ears are fork tender, about 3 hours.
 Check the pot a couple of times to make sure the ears are completely covered by water at all times while cooking.